rajpandeygithub/Automated-BiLingual-Complaint-System/README.md

 - Once the ML model is built, fairness constraints through Fairlearn can be applied to optimize for balanced performance across slices, ensuring no slice disproportionately affects routing accuracy.

 - For certain slices, we may apply customized decision thresholds to improve performance for groups with historically lower accuracy.

+## Preprocessing Module Unit Tests
+- Unit tests have been developed to validate the functions in `preprocessing.py`, covering data loading, record filtering, language detection, abusive content removal, and data aggregation processes.
+- These tests ensure correct data transformation and filtering logic is applied to meet preprocessing requirements.

 ## License Information